 "We talk about wind and solar because it's a simpler and cheaper way to give us electricity and irrigation," Kamkwamba says.
-"Clean water and power are our right as humans on this earth, and for too long our governments in Africa have failed to provide these things."
+"Clean water and power are our right as humans on this earth, and for too long our governments in Africa have systems, with the primary goal of bringing consistency to every school day for hundreds of students.

-The Moving Windmills project is working with five primary and secondary schools in Kasungu to solarise their power and has installed internet-in-a-box installations that allow the students to study late into the night.
+"We have been able to build three classroom blocks with two classes each for the local primary school," Kamkwamba says.
+"These new classrooms have solar panel installations that allow the students to study late into the night.
 We have also installed solar panels and systems in Kachokolo High School, which has allowed the students to use computers for their studies for the first time in their lives."